adityavkulkarni/6350_assignment3/README.md

 ### Data source used:
-Reddit - using the PRAW Python library: https://praw.readthedocs.io/en/latest/code_overview/other/subredditstream.html PRAW is used to stream the posts(submissions) from the "r/all" and a combination of news and politics related subreddits.
+Reddit - using the PRAW Python library: https://praw.readthedocs.io/en/latest/code_overview/other/subredditstream.html PRAW is used to stream the posts(submissions) from the "r/all".

 ### Tech stack used:
 - Pyspark streaming